billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 > Edit the internal webpack config with webpack-chain.

-VuePress is going to do a lot of things in webpack config.
-I'd like to mention there's a markdown loader in VuePress which transforms `.md` file into Vue single-file component.
+VP is going to do a lot of things in webpack config.
+I'd like to mention there's a markdown loader in VP which transforms `.md` file into Vue single-file component.
 Since all `.md` files are SFC, it can be handled by Vue loader.

-Of course, VuePress will also create global constants and set alias at compile time.
+Of course, VP will also create global constants and set alias at compile time.
 Global constants are defined for such as debugging, etc. Its relevant API `define` is actually used by many official plugins.
-When processing client, VuePress benefits from aliases, such as accessing those temp files generated by `clientDynamicModules`.
+When processing client, VP benefits from aliases, such as accessing those temp files generated by `clientDynamicModules`.

-In the end of creating client config, VuePress run `chainWebpack` which offers the last chance to make the last config.
+In the end of creating client config, VP run `chainWebpack` which offers the last chance to make the last config.

 ### Dev server

-VuePress leverages [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to handle development.
+VP leverages [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to handle development.

 - `beforeDevServer`